 Originally, it was just a normal tunnel with the top hole serving as the exit.
 But in the 1960s, another hole was dug out below in order to make connections to the road more convenient.
 Even after work on the new hole was completed, the top hole was not filled in, creating the two-storey tunnel we see now.

-To make things confusing, this tunnel has two names: Up to 92 metres from the east side it is called Mukoyama Tunnel, but up to 23 metres from the west side it is called Kyoei Tunnel.
+To make things confusing, this tunnel has two names.
+Up to 92 metres from the east side it is called Mukoyama Tunnel, but up to 23 metres from the west side it is called Kyoei Tunnel.
 But since almost everyone enters the tunnel from the east side, which is a few steps from the main road, it is more well known as Mukoyama Tunnel.
-Also next to the tunnel is a delicious French restaurant called La France run by an adorable Japanese obaasan and her family (presumably), so I highly recommend heading there for lunch after you’ve finished exploring!
+Also next to the tunnel is a delicious French restaurant called La France run by an adorable Japanese obaasan and her family (presumably).
+I highly recommend heading there for lunch after you’ve finished exploring!

 Location: Yorokeikoku, Otaki town, Chiba Prefecture